simphotonics/lazy_memo/README.md

 ### Lazy Variables

 1. Lazy variables are declared using the constructor of the generic class [`Lazy<T>`][Lazy].
-2. The constructor requires a callback [`ObjectFactory`][ObjectFactory] that returns an  object of type `T`.
+2. The constructor requires a callback, [`ObjectFactory`][ObjectFactory], that returns an  object of type `T`.
 3. To access the cached object, the lazy variable is called like a function (see example below).
 4. The optional parameter `updateCache` can be used to request an update of the cached object.
-   If `updateCache` is true, the object is re-initialized using the (current version) of the callback [`ObjectFactory`][ObjectFactory].
+   If `updateCache` is true, the object is re-initialized by calling the object factory [`ObjectFactory`][ObjectFactory] with the current value of the input arguments.

 ```Dart
 import 'package:lazy/lazy.dart';